azamsharp/Chanda/README.md

 <b> Description </b>

-My church reached out to me to build an app for people who want to keep track of their donations.
+My church/mosque reached out to me to build an app for people who want to keep track of their donations.
 The word "Chanda" means donations in Urdu the language.
 This is a simple app I put together during the weekend.

 - Ability to add a custom name for the donation
 - Ability to attach a receipt for the donation by picking the receipt either from the iPhone photo library or taking a new picture